namberino/namberino.github.io/content/posts/tvc-modeling.md

 `(t - 0.3 * thrust_duration)` gives us the elapsed time since the end of the peak thrust phase, because the peak thrust phase ended at $30%$ of the duration, subtracting that from $t$ will give us the elapsed time.

 Then we divide that with `(0.7 * thrust_duration)` to get the percentage of the elapsed time in the decay phase.
-Because the decay phase is $70$ of the duration, and we want to get how long have we been in this decay phase, we divide it with `(0.7 * thrust_duration)`.
+Because the decay phase is $70%$ of the duration, and we want to get how long have we been in this decay phase, we divide it with `(0.7 * thrust_duration)`.

 ```py
 (1 - (t - 0.3 * thrust_duration) / (0.7 * thrust_duration))
 ```

-We will subtract this division from 1 to invert the value.
-Because we want the thrust to gradually decay, we want the value of the division to gradually go down.
-Hence the subtraction.
+We will subtract this division from 1 to invert the value because we want the thrust to gradually decay and we want the value of the division to gradually go down.

 Finally, we just multiply this with the peak thrust value to get the thrust at a given time interval $t$ during the decay phase.